ashfurrow/ReactiveMoya/README.md

 also a series of signal operators that will attempt to map the data received from the network response into either an image, some JSON, or a string, with `mapImage()`, `mapJSON()`, `mapJSONArray()`, `mapJSONDictionary()`, and `mapString()`, respectively.
+If the mapping is unsuccessful, you'll get an error on the producer or signal.
+You also get handy methods for filtering out certain status codes.
+This means that you can place your code for handling API errors like 400's in the same places as code for handling invalid responses.

 The example above becomes:
 ```swift